Sports Premium Funding

 • To develop the number of extra-curricular sporting opportunities

-• To increase participation in interschool competitions
+• To increase participation in intra and interschool competitions

 The ultimate aim is to engage more children in PE and school sports, by offering new opportunities, leading to all children at Horbury Primary Academy being able to lead a healthy and active lifestyle.